Updates and Changes to Provincial Nominee Program this Mid-Fall

 • The Strategic Recruitment Stream for tradespersons, engineers and post-graduate workers

-• The Employer-Driven Stream categorized into skilled workers, international graduates and semi-skilled workers
+• The Employer-Driven Stream is categorised into skilled workers, international graduates and semi-skilled workers

 • The Self-Employed Farmer Stream to purchase and develop a farm in Alberta